kumahq/kuma/docs/madr/decisions/062-meshexternalservice-through-zone.md

       port: 80
 ```

-Once the resource is synced, the control-plane uses the `kuma.io/accessible-zone` label to generate configurations.
-This configuration directs all zones—except the one specified by the label's value—to use the ingress of the specified zone.
+Once the resource is synced, the control-plane uses the `kuma.io/zone` label to generate configurations.
+Traffic from all zones different than one in a resource is going to be routed trhough this zone, and leaves the cluster from Zone Egress of zone in the resource

 It's not possible to validate the zone name during resource creation, but we could log a message indicating there is no zone with the provided name.
-However, this is not an ideal solution.
+Additionally, creating a resource with both `kuma.io/origin: zone` and `kuma.io/zone` labels would not be allowed.
+This restriction helps ensure a clear separation between resources originating in specific zones and those configured globally, preventing potential errors.

 #### Advantages:
 * There's no need to expose all `MeshExternalServices` created in the zone on the ingress.
+* No need to sync `MeshExternalServices` from origin zone to other zones

 #### Disadvantages:
-* Requires managing an additional label.
 * Additional logic is needed to handle the label.